Finding a Lawyer For Your Case at the U.S. Court of Appeals for Veterans Claims

 The Veterans Consortium Pro Bono Program is 100% free--you will never have to pay for services from us.
 No one from the Pro Bono Program will ever ask you for money or any portion of your benefits.

-- The Filing Fee Status Form helps us determine your financial eligibility for our Program.
+- The Filing Fee Status Form (Form B) helps us determine your financial eligibility for our Program.

-- The General and Demographic Information Form is optional and helps us fulfill our grant requirements in order to better serve more veterans and their loved ones.
+- The General and Demographic Information Form (Form C) is optional and helps us fulfill our grant requirements in order to better serve more veterans and their loved ones.

 Complete the forms, sign them, and return them to: